 Like a discerning foodie seeking out the rarest delicacies, or an adrenaline junkie dreaming of the next death-defying bungee jump, I too have a ‘bucket list’ involving one of my greatest passions: manuscripts.
 There are several manuscripts that I simply MUST see in the flesh.
 These are the manuscripts that most make my heart beat faster, my eyes widen, and my stomach jump.
 However, with the exception of a select few, these are the manuscripts that almost never venture out of the vault.

 Luckily for me, one of my ‘bucket list’ manuscripts is the Leiden Aratea (Leiden, Universiteitsbibliotheek, VLQ 79).
-Even better: last month I stood alongside one of my favourite scholars, the very gracious Dr. Christopher de Hamel, while he thumbed through it.
+Even better: last month I stood alongside a famous scholar while he thumbed through it.
 Best of all: the Museum De Lakenhal in Leiden is displaying the Aratea from 9 March to 30 June.
 Now you too can see it!

 (Can’t make it to Leiden?
 Check out the University’s excellent digital facsimile on their website.)